Biffenx/42sh/README.md

 - [x] Type builtin cannot handle alias specification because aliases are expanded in lexer. (comment: use single quotes to avoid this.)
 - [x] Shady stuff going on with the alias and unalias control including hashmap functions.
 Segfaults.
 - [ ] Two or more consecutive expandable aliases cause segmentation fault.
+- [ ] Export builtin can only modify existing enviroment variables.
+It cannot create new ones.

 ### Less serious issues.
 - Aliases are expanded in lexer.
 This means that if the user wishes to find out specific alias using alias builtin, the argument has to be inside single quotes.
-Same syntax should be carried out when adding aliases to avoid undefined behavior.'
+Same syntax should be carried out when adding aliases to avoid undefined behavior.